top of page

 When we quiet our thoughts and emotions, and open to the subtle realms within & around us, we begin to recognize that all of life is a spiritual mystery.
 This mystery is woven through the denser world of the five senses, yet always here—available for our witnessing.
 We need only to sharpen our 'sight' to perceive it.

 As author Tom Cheetham brought to the foreground of my consciousness years ago: it’s been a long time since many of us have really experienced the world.
 Instead, we experience a constriction of it.
 A filtered selection of it, lacking breadth and depth.
 We step out cautiously, checking ourselves against what is 'allowed’ and what is 'known.'
-Then we cast that perception outward, ahead of ourselves, and move into it.
+Then we cast that perception outward ahead of ourselves, before moving into it.
 We have found our way into a closed world and mistaken it for infinity.

-So how do we begin the journey of seeing clearly, and of humbly encountering Truth?
-To begin with, clinging to any pre-constructed organization of Truth is not the way.
+So how do we begin the journey of seeing clearly, and of humbly encountering truth?
+To begin with, clinging to any pre-constructed organization of truth is likely not the way.
 As Krishnamurti famously said, "Truth is a pathless land."
 I've included an excerpt from one of his talks below.
-His ideas have always resonated with me.

 I maintain that Truth is a pathless land, and you cannot approach it by any path whatsoever, by any religion, by any sect.
 That is my point of view, and I adhere to that absolutely and unconditionally.
 Truth, being limitless, unconditioned, unapproachable by any path whatsoever, cannot be organized; nor should any organization be formed to lead or to coerce people along any particular path.
 If you first understand that, then you will see how impossible it is to organize a belief.
 A belief is purely an individual matter, and you cannot and must not organize it.
 If you do, it becomes dead, crystallized; it becomes a creed, a sect, a religion, to be imposed on others.
 This is what everyone throughout the world is attempting to do.
 Truth is narrowed down and made a plaything for those who are weak, for those who are only momentarily discontented.
 Truth cannot be brought down, rather the individual must make the effort to ascend to it.
 You cannot bring the mountain-top to the valley.
 If you would attain to the mountain-top you must pass through the valley, climb the steeps, unafraid of the dangerous precipices.